 While Gomez “wasn’t told a whole bunch” about 17-year-old Elena’s season 3 journey before filming, the One Day team did mention the possibility of a virginity storyline months ahead of production.
 “Then I was told maybe not because we didn’t know with Elena’s age,” Gomez continues.
 But by the time filming was in full swing, “First Time” was a sure thing.
 “This is something that teenagers do,” Gomez, who just celebrated her 21st birthday over the weekend, explained.
 “There’s definitely a way to do it safely not only physically, but mentally … It was just about making sure that we were having the conversation we all would have wanted to have before our first time.”

 That thematic blueprint is exactly what we see play out on-screen.
 In the cold open, Elena’s mom Penelope (Justina Machado) finds out her daughter used her emergency credit card at a random hotel.
-Penny quickly realizes there’s only one reason a teen and her girlfriend (Sheridan Pierce) get a room (it’s for sex).
+Penny quickly realizes there’s only one reason a teen and her partner (Sheridan Pierce) get a room (it’s for sex).
 After Penelope processes the fact her nerdier child is also her sexually active child, she sits Elena down and asks her if she’s okay.
 “Sex is not a dirty thing that you should hide.
 But it’s also not something you should take lightly,” Pen says in one of the most important lines of the episode.

 That is when a series of flashbacks begin, which unravel why Elena decided to have sex.
 After months of dating, she and her “Sydnificant other” Syd want to do more than sneak kisses when Penelope is too busy in the bathroom to watch them.
 So they get a hotel room.
 However, when Elena learns Syd has already had sex before, she gets nervous.
 She worries she’s not ready.
 She worries about showing her naked body to another person.
 She worries sex will change everything — and “not in a good way.”